bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

 something simpler?
 What if instead of trying to explain the entire model, we took on a simpler problem: explain a single data point.
-Of course, we would want some additional properties, namely, that we can interpret it like the simple linear regression in Equation 8, that there is some guarantee of local accuracy, and probably some guarantee that similar models would produce similar explanations.
+Of course, we would want some additional properties, namely, that we can interpret it like the simple linear regression in Equation 9, that there is some guarantee of local accuracy, and probably some guarantee that similar models would produce similar explanations.
 We'll get to all of that but first let's setup the problem and go through some definitions.

-What we are describing here are call **local methods** designed to explain a single input :math:`\bf x` on a prediction model :math:`f({\bf x})`.
+What we are describing here are called **local methods** designed to explain a single input :math:`\bf x` on a prediction model :math:`f({\bf x})`.
-When looking at a single data point, we don't really care about the level (i.e. value) of the feature, just how much it contributes to the overall prediction.
+When looking to explain a single data point, we don't really care about the level (i.e. value) of a feature, just how much its presence contributes to the overall prediction.
 To that end, let's define a binary vector of **simplified inputs** :math:`\bf x'` (denoted by :math:`'`) that represents whether or not we want to include that feature's contribution to the overall prediction (analogous to our cooperative